Texans who love to travel and our favorite destination is

 both born and raised in the panhandle of Texas in small

 farming communities.
-We now reside in Alexandria, VA., an
+We now reside in Arlington, VA., an

 area filled with over six million souls from every nation and